Women in state legislative assemblies of Malaysia: Sabah

-There have been 15 women in the Sabah State Legislative Assembly since its establishment in 1963.
+There have been 20 women in the Sabah State Legislative Assembly since its establishment in 1963.
 In the 15th Sabah State Legislative Assembly, there are 7 women in the 60 member Legislative Assembly.

 Women have had the right to vote and the right to stand as candidates since 1967.
 The first successful female candidate for the Legislative Assembly was Rahimah Stephens, who was elected as the member for Kiulu in 1976.
 Since then there have continuously been female members in the Assembly.

 This is an incomplete list of women who have served as members of the Sabah State Legislative Assembly, ordered by seniority.
 This list includes women who served in the past and who continue to serve in the present.

 Proportion

 Selangor

-There have been 36 women in the Selangor State Legislative Assembly since its establishment in 1959.
-In the 14th Selangor State Legislative Assembly, there are 13 women in the 56 member Legislative Assembly.
+There have been 41 women in the Selangor State Legislative Assembly since its establishment in 1959.
+In the 15th Selangor State Legislative Assembly, there are 5 women in the 56 member Legislative Assembly.

 Women have had the right to vote and the right to stand as candidates since 1959.
 The first successful female candidates for the Legislative Assembly were Ganga Nayar and Salmah Mohd Salleh, who were elected as the member for Serendah and Semenyih respectively in 1971.
 Since then there have continuously been female members in the Assembly.

 This is an incomplete list of women who have served as members of the Selangor State Legislative Assembly, ordered by seniority.
 This list includes women who served in the past and who continue to serve in the present.

 Proportion

 Terengganu

-There has been 1 woman in the Terengganu State Legislative Assembly since its establishment in 1959.
-In the 14th Terengganu State Legislative Assembly, there are no women in the 32 member Legislative Assembly but there one women was nominated directly not by election as member in 2018.
+There has been 2 women in the Terengganu State Legislative Assembly since its establishment in 1959.
+In the 15th Terengganu State Legislative Assembly, there is a woman in the 32 member Legislative Assembly after 49 years.

 Women have had the right to vote and the right to stand as candidates since 1959.
 The first successful female candidate for the Legislative Assembly was Teh Hassan, who was elected as the member for Chukai in 1971.

 This is an incomplete list of women who have served as members of the Terengganu State Legislative Assembly, ordered by seniority.
 This list includes women who served in the past and who continue to serve in the present.